jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (2) However, subclause (1) does not apply if the revocation or variation is at the consent holder’s request or is done under subpart 2 of Part 2 of this Act.

 ### 6 Effect of revocation or variation of standing consents
-(1) The revocation or variation of a standing consent under clause 3(12) or 4 does not apply to any transaction entered into in reliance on the consent before the revocation or variation.
+(1) The revocation or variation of a standing consent under clause 4 does not apply to any transaction entered into in reliance on the consent before the revocation or variation.
 (2) Clause 1(4) and (5) of Schedule 1AA applies with any necessary modifications when deciding when a transaction is entered into.

 ### 7 Schedule does not limit other provisions